atom/open-on-github/README.md

 ## Remote URL detection

-Repository URL is usually guessed from current branch and `git remote`.
-You can set the `git config` as below to fix the remote and branch name.
+The GitHub repository URL is guessed from the current branch and Git remote information.
+To override the defaults, you can use `git config` to set the remote and branch name:

 ```
 git config atom.open-on-github.remote upstream